Vambara/GitHub-First/README.md

 # GitHub-First
 First repository created
-Edited is for first time
+Edited it for first time